 The illusion continues, as next day the sun is out and I am back in shorts.
-I walk past the beautiful remote Penberth and Lamorna coves, through what seems to be a tropical victorian garden, such is the proliferation of wild flowers and plants.
+I walk past the beautiful remote Penberth and Lamorna coves, through what seems to be a tropical Victorian garden, with a proliferation of wildflowers and plants.
 After walking through the narrow streets of Mousehole, I arrive at Penlee Point and the memorial to the RNLI crew who lost their lives in 1981.
 I stop at Newlyn and the seaman’s mission for a cup of tea and the chance to put up a poster for my charity fundraising.
 The Penlee disaster is still fresh in their minds.

 Day 31 is hot.
 Shorts, again.
 I wisely carry more water as this is like a summers day, but in May.
 Superb walking as I enter Charlestown, where 3 Tall Ships are in the dock, with film crews everywhere for some documentary or costume drama.
 A good 18 miles today is rewarded with a long soak in a deep cast iron bath in a very special B&B. An early ferry crossing and yomp into Looe along some of the best stretches on the southern Cornish coast.
 Sheltered bays and shimmering seas repeat until I catch sight of Banjo Pier.
 After fish and chips, the branch line takes me to Liskeard and back on the InterCity 125 towards London to mark the end of Part 2.
 I have a wedding to attend to and a body to rest.